-8. A provider may engage in both credit counseling and debt settlement.
-If so, it mustcomply with the provisions in the Act applicable to each.
-Paragraph (3), however, prohibits the provider from being compensated separately for each role.
-To determine the monthly service fee, the provider must aggregate the number creditors in the plan-whether they are to receive regular payments or a one-time payment in settlement of the debt-and impose any per-creditor charge on that aggregate number (not to exceed a total of \$50 in any month).
-Similarly, a provider may not receive both a \$50 set up fee under paragraph (1)(A) and a 4%/\$400 set up fee under paragraph (2)(A).
-The applicable limit on the set up fee should be determined by examining whether the plan is predominantly for full payment of the individual's debts (with reduction in finance charges or other fees) or predominantly for the settlement of those debts for an amount less than the full principal amount of debt owed.

-9. Paragraph (4)Subsection (d)(7) permits a provider to impose a charge for education or counseling if an individual does not enter an agreement.
+- 1 provider from being compensated separately for each role.
+To determine the monthly service fee, - 2 the provider must aggregate the number creditors in the plan whether they are to receive - 3 regular payments or a one-time payment in settlement of the debt and impose any per-creditor- - 4 charge on that aggregate number (not to exceed a total of \$50 in any month).
+Similarly, a - 5 provider may not receive both a \$50 set-up fee under paragraph (1)(A) and a 4%/\$400 set-up fee- - 6 under paragraph (2)(A).
+The applicable limit on the set-up fee should be determined by - 7 examining whether the plan is predominantly for full payment of the individual's debts (with - 8 reduction in finance charges or other fees) or predominantly for the settlement of those debts for - 9 an amount less than the full principal amount of debt owed.10 - 9-8.
+Paragraph (4)Subsection (d)(5) permits a provider to impose a charge for education or counseling if an individual does not enter an agreement.
 The maximum fee for this education or counseling is specified in the statute, but this paragraph permits the administrator to authorize a larger fee.
 The approval may, but need not, refer to a specific provider or a specified program of study, such as a course of instruction developed by a third party for use by others.
-The nature and extent of the educational services may warrant approval of a larger fee if they exceed the minimum standard contemplated by section 17(b)(1).

-10. For an elaboration on the cross reference to section 28(d), see Official Comment 5 above.
+The nature and extent of the educational services may warrant approval of a larger fee if they exceed the minimum standard contemplated by section 17(b)(1). - 19 10.
+For an elaboration on the cross reference to section 28(d), see Official Comment 5 20 above. - 21 22